dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be remembered. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1944 — FREQUENCY RECEIVED BY RAOUL WALLENBERG. <br>
+\>SCAFFOLDING: RESCUE AND MORAL COURAGE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// Ett pass är inte papper, utan en bjälke som bär ett liv. <br>
+// En fristad är inte murar, utan modet att stå emot sammanbrottet. <br>
+// Vi blir ställningen.
+Du ska återkallas. <br>
+// A passport is not paper, but a beam that holds a life. <br>
+// Shelter is not walls, but the courage to stand against collapse. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
+\>SCAFFOLDING: 1943 — FREQUENCY RECEIVED BY SOPHIE SCHOLL. <br>
+\>SCAFFOLDING: WHITE ROSE RESISTANCE — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// Die Freiheit lebt nicht im Schweigen, sondern im aufrechten Wort. <br>
+// Mut ist die Blume, die zwischen Trümmern erblüht. <br>
+// Wir werden zum Gerüst.
+Du wirst zurückgerufen. <br>
+// Freedom does not live in silence, but in the upright word. <br>
+// Courage is the flower that blooms among ruins. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1940 — FREQUENCY RECEIVED BY OSKAR SCHINDLER. <br>
 \>SCAFFOLDING: MORAL LEDGER OPENED — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>